The Calm Before the Storm

 We see a momentum divergence into new price highs on almost every index and sector.

-And we see a divergence in the market internals where less stocks are participating in the move to all-time highs.
+And we see a divergence in the market internals where fewer stocks are participating in the move to all-time highs.